aimms/how-to/Articles/375/375-library-function-procedure.rst

 ^^^^^^^^^^^^^^^^^^

 A side effect is when during the computation of identifier ``A``, identifier ``B`` is modified as well.
-The AIMMS language limits side effects.
+The AIMMS Language limits side effects.
 Consider the following example:

 .. code-block:: aimms
     :linenos: